drerichards/sw-api/README.md

 ### SearchPage

-• Renders the search form and list of results.
+- Renders the search form and list of results.
-• Caches search results for 5 minutes.
+- Caches search results for 5 minutes.

 ### DetailsPage

-• Displays the character’s details based on the ID provided in the URL.
+- Displays the character’s details based on the ID provided in the URL.

 ### SearchForm

-• Handles user input for searching characters.
+- Handles user input for searching characters.

 ### ResultsList

-• Displays the list of search results.
+- Displays the list of search results.

 ### DetailsCard

-• Shows the character’s information in a structured format.
+- Shows the character’s information in a structured format.

 ### Custom Hooks

-• **useStarWarsSearch**: Custom hook for fetching and caching Star Wars characters.
+- **useStarWarsSearch**: Custom hook for fetching and caching Star Wars characters.

-## License

-This project is licensed under the MIT License.
+- **useFetchFilmTitles**: Custom hook for fetching film titles based on a Star Wars person’s film URLs.